CreatiParser: Generative Image Parsing of Raster Graphic Designs into Editable Layers

 Each branch follows the standard SDXL U-Net structure with independent self-attention and cross-attention modules.

 To adapt the diffusion model to the graphic design domain efficiently, each branch is equipped with an independent Low-Rank Adaptation (LoRA) module.
+Crucially, the three branches \emph{share a single frozen copy of the SDXL base U-Net weights} rather than instantiating three independent U-Net copies; branch specialization is achieved solely through the separate LoRA modules.
 LoRA is applied to all attention projection matrices ($W_Q, W_K, W_V, W_O$) in the U-Net.
 All LoRA parameters are optimized during training, while the original SDXL weights remain frozen.
-This parameterization enables each branch to specialize in its target layer without degrading the pretrained generative prior.
+This weight-sharing design keeps the additional parameter count modest---only the LoRA adapters (and the LTA modules) are trainable and stored per branch, while the heavy backbone is shared---and enables each branch to specialize in its target layer without degrading the pretrained generative prior.

 The sticker layer is generated as a transparent image with an explicit alpha channel.
 To support RGBA generation in latent space, following LayerDiffuse \cite{zhang2024transparent}, we extend the SDXL VAE architecture to handle 4-channel inputs and generate transparent.
 The diffusion process operates in the latent RGBA space, allowing the model to jointly synthesize color and transparency.
 This design enables faithful generation of decorative elements with soft boundaries and partial transparency, which are common in real-world graphic design assets.